-On November 5, 2009, Barbara Lappin ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the D.C.
+On December 1, 2009, Yvonne Brannum ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the D.C.
 Public Schools' ("Agency" or "DCPS") action of abolishing her position through a Reduction-In-Force ("RIF").
 Employee received her RIF notice on October 2, 2009.
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was a Special Education Teacher at Tubman Elementary School ("Tubman").
+Employee's position of record at the time her position was abolished was a Science Teacher at Cardozo Senior High School ("Cardozo").
 Employee was serving in Educational Service status at the time her position was abolished.
-On December 9, 2009, Agency filed an Answer to Employee's appeal.
+On December 31, 2009, Agency filed an Answer to Employee's appeal.
 I was assigned this matter on or around February 6, 2012.
-Thereafter, on February 10, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Both parties complied.
+Thereafter, on February 17, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues and regulations.
+Agency complied, but Employee did not.
+Subsequently, on April 4, 2012, I issued an Order for Statement of Good Cause to Employee.
+Employee was ordered to submit a statement of good cause based on her failure to provide a response to my February 17, 2012, Order.
+Employee had until April 19, 2012, to respond.
+On April 13, 2012, Employee submitted her response to the Orders.
 The record is now closed.